saxess-software/DataFactory-Knowledge-Center/Installation/Installation_PP_Components.md

 ## Installation Preparemtens
 If DataFactory is used togehter with Professional Planner, some limitations are important
-* PP can access Excel 64 Installations
+* PP can't access Excel 64 Installations, only Excel 32 Bit
 * PP should be used with SQL Server 2012 SP3

 ## Download SQL Server 2012 Express SP3